project-chip/connectedhomeip/docs/testing/ChipDeviceCtrlAPI.md

 Send a batch of cluster-object encapsulated commands to a node and get returned a future that can be awaited upon to receive the responses.
-If a valid responseType is passed in, that will be used to deserialize the object.
+If a valid responseType is passed in, that will be used to de-serialize the object.
 If not, the type will be automatically deduced from the metadata received over the wire.

 nodeId: Target's Node ID commands: A list of InvokeRequestInfo containing the